How to write better queries for smart generated diagrams

 to learn the customer's requirements and writes the customer a quote.

-Provide a lot of detail in simple language and use consistent terms to generate a better smart template diagram in draw.io
+Provide a lot of detail in simple language and use consistent terms to craft a better generated diagram in draw.io

-As you can see, smart templates - and any generated content - almost always need editing.
+As you can see, generated diagrams - and indeed generated content of all types - almost always need editing.
 The customer should receive a quote, not a tailored solution.

 Break it up into multiple short queries

-As the generator only accepts short queries, and ignores anything past a certain length, you’ll need to break your description into parts and add multiple smart templates to the drawing canvas.
+As the generator only accepts short queries, and ignores anything past a certain length, you’ll need to break your description into parts and add multiple generated diagrams to the drawing canvas.

-For example, let’s remove the tailored solution step from the previous example, and insert a second smart template for the remaining steps in the process.
+For example, let’s remove the tailored solution step from the previous example, and insert a second second generated diagram for the remaining steps in the process.

 vertical flowchart -